LoginRegister

 If an animal is in captivity, and it is relaying on your feeding to survive, then it is a pet.
 Pond fish do not live like wild animals, unless the pond sustain itself completely without your intervene.

 I might be biased, since I love pet fish. ^^ A pond fish is obviously a pet to me.
-For those who have no love for fish, I very much doubt they will agree.
+To those who have no love for fish, I very much doubt they will agree.

 Visit this user's website Find all posts by this user